• Skip to primary navigation

 1. Before the removal process, you should water the plant well.
 It will help loosen up the soil.

 2. The next day, get a small spade or shovel and try to dig the soil from a little distance.
-The edges of the tool shouldn't touch the plant, as it might damage the fragile root system as well as the lower stem.
+The tool’s edges shouldn’t touch the plant, as it might damage the fragile root system and the lower stem.

 3. Gently pull the tiny plant up and keep it aside.
 You can follow the same process for any other pups in the soil.